traefik/traefik/README.md

 ## Introductory Videos

 :warning: Please be aware that these videos are for v1.X.
 The old configurations for Traefik v1.X are NOT compatible with Traefik v2.
-If you're testing out v2, please ensure you are using a [v2 configuration](https://docs.traefik.io/).
+If you're running v2, please ensure you are using a [v2 configuration](https://docs.traefik.io/).

 Here is a talk given by [Emile Vauge](https://github.com/emilevauge) at GopherCon 2017.
 You will learn Traefik basics in less than 10 minutes.